mchev/ecox/README.md

 ## Dev

-Run Odoo with the custom conf and upgrade the ecox pagkage.
+Run Odoo with the custom conf and upgrade the ecox package.

 ```bash
 python3 odoo-bin -c odoo.conf -u ecox